stephyriega/stephyriega.github.io/_pages/projects.md

 ---

 My RA work until now has taken me to fascinating field works.
-As a research intern at [Group of Analysis for Development] (http://www.grade.org.pe/), here are some examples of proyects I have worked:
+As a research intern at [Group of Analysis for Development](http://www.grade.org.pe/), here are some examples of proyects I have worked:

 * [Nudging Microentrepreneurs into Formalization under High Drug-Related Violence: Experimental Evidence from Urban Brazil]
 * [Detecting corruption as non-pecuniary damage using Machine Learnig methods]